YisongZou/DDIA-Notes/Part 2. Chapter 7.md

-> Chapter 7 Transactions(There is a race condition type summary inside summary part) `The chapter applies to both single node and distributed databases`
+> Chapter 7 Transactions(There is a race condition type summary inside book summary part) `The chapter applies to both single node and distributed databases`

 #### 1.The Slippery Concept of a Transaction